The court room is one spoke in the wheel of communication

 Value of working with this communication expert

 Story telling is the oldest form of human communication.
 Societies have used stories to make sense of the world and to teach lessons through-out history.
 Decision making by a jury, judge or arbiter in litigation is no exception to the value of storytelling.

-- Our strength is our ability to help attorneys and litigants tell their story: to understand and communicate the story of the case in a way that will resonate with the decision maker (s)
+- Our strength is our ability to help attorneys and litigants tell their story: to understand and communicate the story of the case in a way that will resonate with the individual members of the jury.